advancedresearch/the_century_of_satire/mary-of-magdala-the-reicarnated-goddess.md

 that does not explicitly condemn a particular way of living that can seem exotic or make people interested, but also not approve of that way of living.
 It is not sin, but it is also a kind of moderate sin-but-not-sin?

-Now, the problem is that you can not explicitly say "an Indian woman" because this is so rare at the time that people at the would not believe it.
+Now, the problem is that you can not explicitly say "an Indian woman" because this is so rare at the time that people would simply not believe it.
 Instead, people use a character that is from "somewhere else", but not too far to be unbelievable, combined with a reincarnated goddess to link to Eastern religions.

 - In Simonianism, people link this role to prostitution as the tolerated but not accepted way of living and Tyre as the somewhere-else-but-not-too-far place.
 - In Christianity, people link this role to demon possession as the tolerated but not accepted way of living and Magdala as the somewhere-else-but-not-too-far place.

+Surely, if an actual Indian woman learned that they were compared with demon possessed prostitutes, they would be offended, but since Early Christianity did not have these people as customers yet the priority was to satisfy their main audience, which expected something like this, without giving it much thought.

 ### 3. Simonianism and Helen of Tyre - parallels to Jesus and Mary of Magdala